palewire/first-visual-story/readthedocs/index.rst

     @import 'node_modules/leaflet/dist/leaflet';
     @import '_map.scss';

-After you save.
-The tooltips should now appear when you hover over a circle.
+After you save, the tooltips should appear when you hover over a circle.

 To make the tooltips visible all the time, edit the JavaScript in ``_scripts/map.js`` to make the tooltips "permanent."